Spherical Geometry Exercises

 - Consider the following picture of juggling balls.
 What kind of polygons are used to tessellate these spheres?
 What are the angles?

 - Escher's Ivory Ball Study shows a cardboard model of a rhombic dodecahedron and a spherical tessellation of the same pattern on a plastic ball.
 The ball is tessellated by identical rhombuses, which are four sided polygons with all sides equal but with two different angle measures in each rhombus.

 Determine the corner angles of each rhombus on the sphere.
-Hint: count how many fit together to make 360° at each vertex.
+Hint: How many fit together to make 360° at each vertex?